You are currently viewing What is the Best Insulation for Your Home? R-Value vs. Cost

 However, this is not to say that you won’t experience some benefit from installing any type of insulation in your attic.

-What Is the Best Insulation for Existing Homes?
+What Is the Best Insulation for Existing Homes in NEPA?

 Choosing insulation for existing homes involves considerations like ease of installation and retrofitting capabilities.
 Fiberglass insulation is a popular choice for existing homes due to its cost-effectiveness and relatively straightforward installation process.
 However, if budget permits, spray foam insulation can provide superior performance in terms of both R-value and air sealing.

-What is the Best Insulation for New Homes?
+What is the Best Insulation for New Homes in NEPA?

 New construction allows for more flexibility in insulation choices.
 Foam board insulation is often favored for new homes due to its high R-value, versatility, and durability.